Refine Population Access

 • Employees in Miami

-Combining properties within a single permission (AND)
+Combining dimensions within a single permission (AND)

 Let's say, you have a permission with the following member filters: